mlgtshgry/aaccup2025/readme.md

 # Accreditation Website for CVSU NAIC

-This is a web-based platform designed to showcase and support the accreditation process of three academic programs offered at [Your School Name].
+This is a web-based platform designed to showcase and support the accreditation process of three academic programs offered at CvSU Naic.
 The website serves as a digital repository of documents, reports, and evidences for assessors and stakeholders.

 Programs Covered:
 1. Bachelor of Science in Business Administration (BSBA)